 I think that Seurat's technique gave a sort of shimmer of light to these pictures, and gave this sense of the way that light in air, in the world around us, is something that is actually dynamic, is always in movement.

-Instead of using the frame to make a distinction, like some kind of fortress wall between the world of the picture and the world around it on the wall of the museum, we have a frame that actually continues what's going on in the painting into the space beyond the painting.
+Instead of using the frame to make a distinction between the world of the picture and the world around it, we have a frame that actually continues what's going on in the painting into the space beyond the painting.